AliElSaleh/RiftBuild/How To/Examples/02. Multiple Source Files/README.md

 # 02. Multiple Source Files

-A project with several source files across subfolders - and a `.build` file that is *one line long*.
+A little expression calculator split across several source files and subfolders - a lexer, a recursive descent parser, and a math module.

+You actually do not need a `.build` file at all for simple programs like this.
+This is perfect for when you have an idea about something and want to quickly start writing code without having to think about how you are going to build it.

 ## Try it

 ```
 riftbuild
-Build/Shouter.exe
+Build/calc.exe "(1 + 2) * 3.5 - 4 / 2"
+Build/calc.exe "2 + 3 * 4" "-(2 + 3) * 4" "10 / (5 - 5)"
 ```

 Note: i have `riftbuild` symlinked to just `b`, so building literally takes two taps. `b` + `Enter`.